-- Tax-advantaged, in that your money grows tax-deferred the same as it would with a a 40(k) or traditional IRA.
+- Tax-advantaged, in that your money grows tax-deferred the same as it would in a 401(k) or traditional IRA.

-Like any other retirement planning tool, fixed annuities have potential downsides.
+Like any other retirement planning tool, fixed annuities have potential downsides as well.
 Here are some reasons you may want to carefully consider a fixed annuity:

-- A variable or indexed annuity, which attempts to match the performance of a particular stock market index, could offer better performance.
+- A variable or indexed annuity, which attempts to match the performance of a particular stock market index, could deliver better returns.